ipfabric/docs/docs/IP_Fabric_API/snapshots/create_new_snapshots_via_api.md

 ![create snapshot](create_snapshot.gif)

-## What Settings Can I Use When Creating a New Snapshot?
+## Settings for creating a new snapshot

 There is a long list of what you can use in the request body to change the settings for this new discovery.
 The example above is probably enough for some use cases.
 If you wanted to change different settings, you can collect the settings of your IP Fabric’s instance via a `GET` on the endpoint `/api/{api_version}/settings`